davidmreed/DMRNoteAttachmentImporter/README.md

 Notes may be added in bulk by importing data to the `DMRNoteProxy__c` object using any data loader.
 If working with very large notes, bear in mind that some data loaders and spreadsheet applications are not able to handle more than 32KB of text within a CSV cell.

 List views on the Note Proxies tab provide access to proxies and can initiate a batch Apex process (`DMRNoteBulkImporter`) to perform imports.
-Be aware that, using the Note Proxy object, you can only import notes of lengths up to the limit of a Long Text Area, 131,072 characters (128KB, assuming 1-byte characters).
-In my testing, it's fine to process 32KB notes in batches of 200.
+Be aware that, using the Note Proxy object, you can only import notes of lengths up to the limit of a Long Text Area, 131,072 characters (128KB, assuming 1-byte ASCII or Latin-1 characters).
+While your organization may vary, testing shows that it's possible to process 32KB notes in batches of 200.
 Stepping up to 64KB notes required a reduction in batch size.

 ## Permissions